-lon exchange chromatography is a powerful single protein purification step or combined with other chromatography techniques.
+lon exchange chromatography and multimodal chromatography are powerful single protein purification steps or combined with other chromatography techniques.
 The overall process needs to be optimized for each purification step.

-To find out more about Bio-Works' chromatography products visit www.bio-works.com
+To find out more about Bio-Works chromatography products visit www.bio-works.com